 The largest impact – from financial returns to sustainable impact

-Sustainable Finance could usher fundamental change within the financial system.
-And we could expect for this to materialise in the coming years.
-A cornerstone of the investment management industry since time immemorial has been the principle of fiduciary duty: a fund manager has a duty of loyalty, care and trust to act in the best interest of his client.
+Sustainable Finance could usher fundamental change within the financial system, possibly materialising in the next few years.
+A cornerstone of the investment management industry since time immemorial has been the principle of fiduciary duty: a fund manager has a duty to act in the best interest of his client.
 Often, this has been equated with achieving the highest possible returns on investments.
-The Taxonomy and rules on disclosure has the potential to profoundly change this.
+The Taxonomy and rules on disclosure have the potential to profoundly change this.

 From now on, fund managers will also be required to report on the impact of their investments on the environment at large.
 This is a fundamental shift of paradigm, from measuring financial returns to measuring non-financial impact.